Austin Lingo

-Austin Lingo (born July 10, 1994) is an American mixed martial artist who competes in the Featherweight division of the Ultimate Fighting Championship.
+Austin Lingo (born July 10, 1994) is an American mixed martial artist who competes in the Featherweight division.
+A professional since 2017, he is most notable for his stint in the Ultimate Fighting Championship.

 Early life

 Lingo began training in martial arts at a young age after his father found out he’d been involved in a street fight.
 Lingo started boxing, along with training Tae Kwon Do, Kickboxing, and Muay Thai.
 He became so enthralled in the latter that he went across the globe to train in the birthplace of Muay Thai, Thailand.

 Mixed martial arts career

 Early career

 In his MMA debut at LFA 16, he defeated Charles Williams via unanimous decision.
 Lingo submitted Josh Foster in the first round via guillotine choke at Xtreme Knockout 39, before returning to Legacy Fighting Alliance, where he would spend the rest of his career on the regional scene.
 He would win his next 5 bouts under the banner; Omar Benjar via TKO in round one at LFA 33, Phil Gonzalez via unanimous decision at LFA 40, Aaron Webb via knock out in the first round at LFA 55, Angel Cruz via rear naked choke in the first round at LFA 62.
 In his final performance for the promotion, at LFA 73, Lingo faced Solo Hatley Jr., defeating him by knock out 25 seconds into the bout.